MarkEWaite/jenkins-bugs/README.md

 # [JENKINS-xxxxx](https://issues.jenkins-ci.org/browse/JENKINS-xxxxx) check public repository

 Many of the bug reports on the Jenkins git plugin and the Jenkins git client plugin need a repository which contains specific configurations to duplicate the bug.
-This repository captures some of those configurations in a way that is publicly visible so that automated tests can use this repository.
+This repository publicly captures configurations so that automated tests can use this repository.

-This repository includes many branches with a Jenkinsfile pipeline definition for branches where the pipeline definition can encapsulate a portion of the bug verification.
+This repository includes many branches with a Jenkinsfile pipeline definition where the pipeline definition can encapsulate a portion of the bug verification.
+It is an imperfect attempt to accelerate interactive testing of Jenkins bug reports while allowing some reuse of the work to test those bug reports.